 Have you previously completed college-level English or math courses?
 CCA will accept prior college transcripts showing successful completion of English and math courses.

 VA requires that CCA review all prior college-level training.
 Students who have previously attended another college or who have military/ACE, AP, CLEP, DANTES, IB, or other college-level learning must submit official transcripts from all prior colleges and the military, as well as transcripts from test sources.

 If you paid an additional $600 for a kicker you will need to provide proof of the kicker payment to VA to ensure payment.

-Submit your Certificate of Eligibility (or other recent proof of benefits) and DD-214 (if applicable) and the Military & Veteran Services Intake Sheet for CCA’s records.
+Submit your Certificate of Eligibility (or other recent proof of benefits) and DD-214 (if applicable) and the Military & Veteran Services Intake Form for CCA’s records.
 If you are Selective Reserves or National Guard you need to supply a NOBE (Notice of Basic Eligibility), which you can get from your unit.
 Post-9/11 GI Bill recipients must have recent proof of benefits on record with CCA; you can get a Statement of Benefits from VA.

 Before meeting with a Pathways Advisor, students must meet assessment requirements in the areas of math, reading and English.
 CCA can accept previous assessment tests scores or you can test on campus.
 CCA will accept ACT, SAT, CCPT, and Accuplacer scores as long as they are less than five years old.
 Students who graduated from High School within 18 months of enrollment can also complete the Pre-Assessment Questionnaire to find out if they qualify for testing exemptions.